Sage-Bionetworks/rocc-schemas/.github/CONTRIBUTING.md

 We recommend that you add this repository as an [upstream remote] to your local git repository so that you can fetch the latest updates.

-On your local machine make sure you have the latest version of the `develop` branch from this upstream repository:
+On your local machine make sure you have the latest version of the `main` branch from this upstream repository:

-    git checkout develop
+    git checkout main
-    git pull upstream develop
+    git pull upstream main

 ### Setup Development Environment